Mellikon: Religion

 From the 2000 census, 121 or 47.1% were Roman Catholic, while 86 or 33.5% belonged to the Swiss Reformed Church.

 Education

 In Mellikon about 75.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year) in the municipality.

 Transport

-Mellikon railway station is served by Zurich S-Bahn line S41, which links Winterthur and Waldshut.
+Mellikon railway station is served by Zurich S-Bahn line S36, which links Bülach and Waldshut.